Human skeletal changes due to bipedalism: Foot

 Human feet evolved enlarged heels.
 The human foot evolved as a platform to support the entire weight of the body, rather than acting as a grasping structure (like hands), as it did in early hominids.
 Humans therefore have smaller toes than their bipedal ancestors.
 This includes a non-opposable hallux, which is relocated in line with the other toes.
 The push off would also require all the toes to be slightly bent up.

 Humans have a foot arch rather than being flat footed.
 When non-human hominids walk upright, weight is transmitted from the heel, along the outside of the foot, and then through the middle toes while a human foot transmits weight from the heel, along the outside of the foot, across the ball of the foot and finally through the big toe.
 This transference of weight contributes to energy conservation during locomotion.
-The muscles that work along with the hallux has evolved to provide efficient push off.
+The muscles that work along with the hallux have evolved to provide efficient push off.
 The long arch has also evolved to provide efficient push-off.
 The stiffening of the arch would be required of an upward gait, all considered that modern bipedalism does not include grasping of tree branches, which also explains the hallux evolving to line up with the rest of the toes.